 Paper, Fiber, and Textile Manufacturing

 In the paper, fiber, and textile manufacturing industries, metal wires may sometimes get mixed into the pulp, often because the binding wires or straps used to secure cellulose bundles have not been completely removed.
-These small metal particles can damage the expensive equipment used in subsequent pulp processing, leading to production line interruptions.
-The application of magnets, whether in wet or dry processes, can effectively prevent this issue.
+These small metal particles can damage the expensive processing equipment used in subsequent pulp processing, leading to production line interruptions.
+The application of magnetic separation, whether in wet or dry processes, can effectively remove these ferrous contaminants, preventing damage to machinery.

 Plastics Industry